EgbieAndersonUku1/cart_backend/README.md

 ## Key Areas of Exploration

 As well as processing orders from the cart, this project also explores the security risks in the interaction between the frontend and backend.
-A key principle in web development is never to trust data from the frontend, as it can easily be manipulated before being sent to the backend.
+A key principle in web development is never to trust data sent from the frontend to the backend, as it can easily be manipulated before being sent to the backend.
+The core reason is that frontend code (HTML, JavaScript, etc.) runs on the user's device, so it can be easily manipulated by users, even by those with little technical knowledge.
+For example, users can modify form inputs or use browser developer tools to change data before it gets submitted to the backend.
+Therefore, any data sent over from the frontend to the backend should always be validate, sanitize, and verify against the data on the server side before processing or storing it.
+This ensures that any data sent from the frontend is safe and trustworthy.

 For example, imagine a user adds a single item to their cart priced at £9.99.
 If they manipulate the frontend to show five items at the same price, the backend may process the order incorrectly.
 Instead of paying £49.95 (5 × £9.99), the user could end up paying just £9.99.